- In stock, ready to ship

 The name Artemisia is from Ancient Greek used in Hellenistic cultures, where the Goddess Artemis was the goddess of the hunt, protector of the forest and children.
 Artemis was also a protector of women, particularly those experiencing childbirth.
 The goddess Artemis was also said to be the goddess of the herbalist.
 The term wormwood is from the Middle English wormwode or wermode, which was attributed to the plants antihelminthic attributes in helping to expel worms from the body.

 Plants such as wormwood, mugwort and sagebrush are all known for their high essential oil content.
 All are well known, with a long tradition in magic and folklore, where they are used for both their natural and supernatural properties.
 In old times, hanging Artemisia on the door was a sign that a midwife or herbalist was in residence.
+Bunches of dried herbs which include mugwort are used in our Australian smudge sticks.

 All information provided on this website is for informational purposes only.
 Please seek professional advice before commencing any treatment.